TotalMiner/totalminer.github.io/lua/functions/getters/get_eye_pos.md

 ___

-The world position components are world space coordinates so they are floating point numbers.
+The position components are world space coordinates so they are floating point numbers.
 The position is the actors eye position.
 If the actor is a player, then this is equivalent to the players camera position

 ___